 Which is the Number 1 Country for Teaching English (EFL)?

-As a former EFL teacher in Thailand, I’ve met hundreds of teachers in my decade of living in Bangkok.
+As a former EFL teacher in Thailand, I have met hundreds of teachers in my decade of living in Bangkok.
 Some only teach in Thailand, while others have taught all over the world – Korea, China, Peru, Cambodia, Ecuador, Saudi Arabia, Italy, Spain — you name a country and I probably know someone who has taught there.

 Overall, there are more than 150 countries worldwide that western teachers move to so they can teach English as a Foreign Language (EFL) to the people living there.
 In fact, the EFL teaching industry is enormous, with an estimated 700,000 native English speakers teaching overseas at any one time.